 Stricken with remorse, he reconnects with a woman he edited out of his own history – the prickly and perplexing Veronica.
 This leads Tony, and readers, down a bewildering path.

-The Sense of an Ending offers a piercing observation of middle class mediocrity and insecurity.
-In particular, an achingly awkward weekend at a girlfriend’s home is keenly relived and felt, even as Tony is shifting his position on his own recollections.
+The Sense of an Ending offers an observation of middle class mediocrity and insecurity, as Tony shifts his position on his own recollections.

-He becomes a one-man revisionist school of thought as other viewpoints come to light, and old evidence – including an excoriating letter penned by the young Tony – is re-evaluated, evoking a powerful sense of regret, responsibility, and the elusiveness of memory.
+He becomes a one-man revisionist school of thought as other viewpoints come to light, and old evidence – including an excoriating letter penned by the young Tony – is re-evaluated, evoking regret, responsibility, and the elusiveness of memory.